Damnation (comics): Johnny Blaze: Ghost Rider

 Johnny Blaze dies after being thrown off a roof.
 This was all part of Wong's plan.
-In Hell, Johnny Blaze finds the now-independent Spirit of Vengeance and persuades him to help reach Mephisto's throne.
-The two of them combine together and make their way through the circles of Hell until they reach Mephisto's throne.
-After fighting through demons, Johnny manages to claim the throne and becomes the new King of Hell.
+In Hell, Blaze finds the now-independent Spirit of Vengeance and persuades him to help reach Mephisto's throne.
+Blaze and the spirit reunite and make their way through the circles of Hell until they reach Mephisto's throne.
+After fighting through demons, Blaze manages to claim the throne and becomes the new King of Hell.

 Reception

 The series debuted to a mixed critical reception.
 The first issue received an average score of 6.9 out of 10 according to review aggregator Comic Book Roundup.
 Because the central premise is based on an event that occurred a year earlier, Comicbook.com found the plot immediately felt dated.
 Although Jesse Shedeen felt the issue was too much setup and too little story, he said it captured the charm of the Cates' monthly Doctor Strange series.
 His review for IGN concludes that the plot may have worked better if dealt with exclusively within Doctor Strange instead of in a crossover.
 Bleeding Cool was less impressed, calling it a "shocking misfire from the top-downwards" that makes the reader hate Doctor Strange.
 The second issue was received more favorably by Pierce Lydon, who called it "fairly delightful" in a review for Newsarama.
 David Brooke praised the artwork in his review for Adventures in Poor Taste.

 However, the entire event received mixed reviews from critics.
 According to Comicbook Roundup, Doctor Strange Damnation received an average rating of 6.9 out of 10 based on 419 reviews.